 - 4 Articles and Resources

-NRG plans for the Dunkirk plant to be converted to natural gas, but to allow it to continue to burn coal as a back-up fuel.
+In 2015, NRG said it plans for the Dunkirk plant to be converted to natural gas, but to allow it to continue to burn coal as a back-up fuel.
 The proposal is being challenged in court.
 According to IEEFA, New York would like to keep the plant online due to local government reliance on the property taxes that the plant generates.

 - Owner: Dunkirk Power LLC

 - Units and In-Service Dates: 96 MW (1950), 96 MW (1950), 218 MW (1959), 218 MW (1960)

 - Location: 106 Point Dr. North, Dunkirk, NY 14048

 - Coal Source:

 - 2006 CO2 Emissions: 3,565,229 tons

 - 2006 NOx Emissions: 2,833 tons